 Search advertising includes the advertising within search engines such as Google and Bing.
 It is a part of the search results page, which consists of organic search results and paid search results (Search Advertising).
 Organic search results are not paid for and are independent.

-Google Adwords has multiple networks where you can advertise: the Search Network (searching on Google and its search partners), Google Shopping, YouTube and the Display Network.
+Google Ads has multiple networks where you can advertise: the Search Network (searching on Google and its search partners), Google Shopping, YouTube and the Display Network.
 Experience shows that pull marketing is more suitable for increasing conversion, while push marketing is more effective at branding.
 Suppose you have a webshop where you wish to fully focus on increasing the turnover and the number of orders.
 It is then important to implement a strategy where first pull marketing is fully utilized and only afterwards is push marketing being used.
-This means that at first we fully focus on the Search Network of Google Adwords and Google Shopping (pull marketing) and afterwards use the Google Display Network (push marketing).
+This means that at first we fully focus on the Search Network of Google Ads and Google Shopping (pull marketing) and afterwards use the Google Display Network (push marketing).

 The range of products and competitors in Google Shopping is increasing.
-You want to be more visible for specific terms (where customers already know what product they want to buy) than for generic terms, that generally have a lower conversion rate and lots of volume.
-AdResults can help you with a unique Google Shopping setup, which gives you much more control and ultimately can help you achieve more volume.
-In terms of profitability, we àim for the highest possible visibility percentage in order for you to get as much volume as possible out of your Google Shopping campaigns.
+For specific terms (where the consumer already knows which product he/she wants to order) you want to be more visible than for generic terms with generally a lower conversion rate and a lot of volume.
+AdResults can help you with a unique Google Shopping set-up, where you have much more control and can ultimately achieve more volume.
+We achieve the highest possible display rate on highly profitable terms, so that you can get as much volume out of your Google Shopping campaigns as possible.